This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Love this recipe?
 Please leave a 5-star review below!
 It means so much when you enjoy my recipes, so let me know how it goes and leave a comment if you have any questions.

 - Coarse salt, to taste

 - Ground black pepper, to taste

 For optional sauce

 - 1/4 cup tahini

 - Heat grill to medium high (about 425°F).

-- Wash peppers and drain.
+- Wash peppers and pat dry.
 Toss in a bowl with olive oil, then put in a grill basket in a single layer.
 Grill, turning peppers occasionally, until peppers are blackened in places and look a bit wilted, about 8 minutes.

-- Meanwhile, whisk together tahini, lemon juice, water, cardamon, and fine salt.
+- To make the optional sauce, whisk together tahini, lemon juice, water, cardamon, and fine salt.

-- Place peppers in a serving bowl and sprinkle with smoked salt.
-Serve with sauce.
+- Place peppers in a serving bowl and sprinkle with coarse salt and black pepper.